The Science of Brand Positioning

-The theoretical objective of any brand is to attain the ‘Number 1’ position in the mind of the largest number of target consumers, thus making the brand the largest selling brand in that category, and generating the highest revenue.
+The objective of any brand is to attain the ‘Number 1’ position in the mind of the largest number of target consumers or clients, thus making the brand the largest selling brand in that category, and generating the highest revenue.

 While there is ample room for a top 1, 2 or 3 brands in any category to be hugely successful, there can only be ONE number 1 brand; and positioning is the science that helps a brand achieve this state.
 In the marketing journey to become the number 1 brand in a category, positioning is the most powerful marketing technique to create competitive advantage.

 Become The Number 1 Brand In Your Niche

 There are only TWO ways to become a number 1 brand in any category: